MikeHopley/ftl-ships-strategy/index.md

 Remember to use your Engi for manning and repairs; you only have 10% dodge anyway.
 Walk them towards weapons during the FTL jump.
 Consider venting below 50% oxygen to reduce the chance of enemies targeting weapons.
 Your repair drones make this quite safe, but the layout is a little awkward.
 Rather than venting important rooms (like shields, weapons, or medbay), turn off O2 to get the oxygen a little lower.

-Try crew kills when safe (ion the O2)!
+Try crew kills when safe.
+Use the Heavy Laser as a shield-breaker, so you can ion O2.
 This is one reason not to delay shields-4 too long.

 Drone Reactor Booster has little effect and can be sold immediately.
 Consider buying crew; and until you get more crew, try to keep the AP drone and one repair drone.
 AP drone sells for 17, repair drones for 15 each, and DRB for 25.
 Heavy Ion sells for 22.
 This gives a total of **94 scrap** in sellable items (excluding Heavy Laser), so it's also reasonable to visit a store on your first jump.